alces-software/flight-appliance-docs/docs/source/pbspro/pbspro.rst

 Alternatively, the ``qsub -I`` command can also be executed from an interactive desktop session; the job-scheduler will automatically find an available compute node to launch the job on.
 Applications launched from within the interactive session are executed on the assigned cluster compute node.

-.. image: interactivejob.png
+.. image: interactivejob.jpb
      :alt: Running an interactive graphical job

-.. note:: The PBS Pro scheduler does not automatically set up your session to allow you to run graphical applications inside an interactive session.
-Once your interactive session has started, you must run the following command before running a graphical application: ``export DISPLAY=login1:1``
+.. note:: In order to run graphical applications within an interactive session, you muts launch your interactive session with the ``-X`` option, which enables X forwarding.
+Launch an interactive session with X forwarding using the following command: ``qsub -I -X``

 When you've finished running your application in your interactive session, simply type ``logout``, or press **Ctrl+D** to exit the interactive job.